The review of the 2007 I Can Do It! Conference concludes.

 Here are some photos (Erin and I are both dressed in black):

-I really enjoyed the chance to connect with people who’d been reading this blog and/or Erin’s blog for a while.
+I really enjoyed the chance to connect with people who’d been reading my blog for a while.
 Internet technology is a great facilitator, but nothing beats talking face-to-face.

 Throughout the conference, Erin and I were recognized at least half a dozen times, so we had many impromptu meetups too.
 One involved an interesting discussion about subjective reality.